SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 Implement and verify in dependency order:

-1. HEVC byte-stream and length-delimited NAL units, `hvcC`, VPS, SPS, PPS, access units, slice headers, and reference-picture-set syntax.
+1. HEVC byte-stream and length-delimited NAL units, `hvcC`, VPS, SPS, PPS, access units, and the parameter-set and slice-header syntax permitted for independently decodable still-image items.
-2. One coherent decoder lifecycle that owns parameter sets, picture state, slice/tile entropy state, reference pictures, and reconstructed planes.
+2. One coherent decoder lifecycle that owns parameter sets, picture state, slice/tile entropy state, and reconstructed planes.
 3. CABAC arithmetic decoding and every required context transition.
 4. Coding-tree, coding-unit, prediction-unit, and transform-unit traversal across all permitted sizes and partition modes.
 5. Intra prediction for every luma and chroma mode, including strong intra smoothing and constrained prediction rules.
-6. Inter prediction, motion-vector prediction, merge candidates, fractional-sample interpolation, weighted prediction, and reference-picture management required by HEIC image sequences.
-7. Scaling lists, inverse quantization, transform skip, every required inverse transform, range-extension precision, and lossless reconstruction.
+6. Scaling lists, inverse quantization, transform skip, every required inverse transform, range-extension precision, and lossless reconstruction.
-8. Deblocking and sample-adaptive offset for every signaled luma/chroma and bit-depth path.
+7. Deblocking and sample-adaptive offset for every signaled luma/chroma and bit-depth path.
-9. Tiles, wavefront entry points, dependent slices, and all other parallelization syntax permitted by the exposed profiles.
+8. Tiles, wavefront entry points, dependent slices, and all other parallelization syntax permitted by the exposed still-image profiles.
-10. Supplemental enhancement information that changes image presentation or metadata exposed by ImageSharp.
+9. Supplemental enhancement information that changes image presentation or metadata exposed by ImageSharp.

 Each subsystem starts with scalar conformance vectors derived from the HEVC specification and the pinned implementation reference.
 No valid syntax in the exposed HEIC profiles may terminate in an unsupported branch or silently omit a normative reconstruction stage.